KingSolomon1954/cpp-bootstrap/Readme.md

 ## Documentation Generation

-- Pre-canned auto documentation samples for:
+- There are pre-canned auto documentation samples for:
   - manpage
   - user guide
   - design doc